hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 and its subexpressions).

-While we could use language techniques such as inheritance to implement some common behavior we then increase cohesion, and we still cannot modify the behavior dynamically.
+While we could use language techniques such as inheritance to implement some common behavior we then increase coupling, and we still cannot modify the behavior dynamically.
 We could also use a "inversion of control" (or injection pattern) and instantiate each expression with strategies for producing a string and for evaluation.